 The applicant completes the online application form on the OEKO-TEX® website.

-Please select Hohenstein in the provided field where you can select the institute you would like to work with.
+Please select Hohenstein in the provided field where you can select the laboratory you would like to work with.

 The applicant completes the online questionnaire and provides all necessary evidence in the system where needed.

 - Analysis by Hohenstein